-- 1. The 4/10 work schedule shall be defined as working four (4) days, ten (10) hours per day, for a total of forty (40) hours per week, twenty-eight (28) day work period consistent with the 7(K) exemption set forth in the Fair Labor Standards Act (FLSA). - 2.
+- 1. The 4/10 work schedule shall be defined as working four (4) days, ten (10) hours per day, for a total of (40) hours per week, twenty-eight (28) day work period consistent with the 7(K) exemption set forth in the Fair Labor Standards Act (FLSA). - 2.
 The 4/10 work schedule is designed to be in compliance with the requirements of the FLSA.
-All employees on the 4/10 work schedule are subject to be called to work any time to meet any and all emergencies or unusual conditions which, in the opinion of the City Manager, Fire Chief, or their designee, may require such service from any of said employees. - 3.
-Ocean Lifeguard Specialist Employees in this classification are assigned to a permanent 3/4-time schedule, defined as a minimum of thirty (30) hours per week.
-Schedules may be modified or adjusted by the Marine Safety Division Chief based on operational needs.
+All employees on the 4/10 work schedule are subject to be called to work any time to meet any and all emergencies or unusual conditions which, in the opinion of the City Manager, Fire Chief, or their designee, may require such service from any of said employees.